christie-b/boot2root/writeup4/writeup4.md

 # HIDDEN SUDO USER
-Exploit the binary exploit_me with a custom shellcode to give zaz the sudo's privileges, the shellcode is polymorphed to escape strcpy restrictions
+The goal is to exploit `exploit_me` with a custom shellcode to give zaz sudo's privileges, the shellcode is polymorphed to escape strcpy restrictions

 ## C CODE
 Snippet of the shellcode behavior written in C